reteppeter/OrderDegreeProblem/README.md

-As a part of a parallel computing unit, we were required to implement a paper of our choice related to OpenMP or MPI.
+As a part of a parallel computing unit undertaken in 2021, we were required to implement a paper of our choice related to OpenMP or MPI.

 The repository contains a breadth first search and simulated annealing based algorithm for solving the order/degree problem.